-Monstera Temperature – Requirements For Good Growth
+Monstera Temperature: Requirements For Healthy Growth

-Because Monsteras, or Swiss Cheese plants, are indigenous to the tropical rainforests, they require constant warmth all year long.
+Because Monsteras, or Swiss Cheese plants, are indigenous to tropical rainforests, they require constant warmth all year long.
 As a result, the weather that is suitable for this plant has a significant impact on its performance.
 Because of this, it’s crucial to understand the specifics of the conditions and needs of the Monstera plant.

 Ideal temperature range for Monstera

-An additional issue that should be considered is the requirement that you keep Monsteras away from places with drastic temperature shifts.
+Monstera can thrive in the temperature range between 60 and 80 degrees Fahrenheit.
+It can only thrive in conditions that most closely resemble its natural habitat.
+An additional issue that should be considered is the requirement that you keep Monstera away from places with drastic temperature shifts.
 As a result of the frequent climate changes in these situations and the associated health risks to the plant, placing Monsteras next to entrances or vents of air conditioning is strongly discouraged.

 How to know if Monstera is struggling with climate?

-The optimum place for your Monstera Deliciosa is somewhere that can receive enough warmth and strong light without getting natural daylight.
+The optimum place for your Monstera Deliciosa is somewhere that can receive enough warmth and strong light without getting any natural daylight.
 The finest sunlight conditions are often found near east-facing windows.
 But you may put the Monstera somewhere else as long as it doesn’t face strong sunlight.

 Too high temperature

+Since hot indoor temperatures are uncomfortable for people as well, it is likely that your plant would be subjected to them.
+However, if a Monstera plant receives excessive direct sunlight, its leaves may become burned and develop brown and dry areas.
 Climate change can often survive outside from May through September; however, this period might change depending on your environment and weather.
-You must keep an eye on the weather and be ready to relocate the plant if the climate starts to change, since extremes in temperature, including both too much heat and cold, can harm the plant.
+You must keep an eye on the weather and be ready to relocate the plant if the climate starts to change, since extremes in temperature, including both too much heat and too little cold, can harm the plant.

 You may take the plant outside on nice spring, summer, and autumn days to receive some fresh air.
 However, make sure there won’t be any rapid temperature drops and that the temperature won’t go below 60 degrees while your Monstera is outdoors.
 Move the plant back inside as soon as you see the temperature beginning to drop to shield it from harm.
+Even though Monstera plants like warm climates, they can suffer serious harm from heating exceeding 100 degrees Fahrenheit.
+This is particularly true if the plant receives inadequate watering and sun protection.
+The plant should not be kept in conditions that are too high.

 Too cold temperature

+The cold air is unsuitable for Monstera since it is sensitive to low temperatures.
+Some symptoms, such as protruding foliage, blackened or discoloured leaves, brown patches or other discolouration, wilting, and a loose root ball, may be visible.
 Monsteras struggle to stand up for the winter.
 In particular, you shouldn’t ever place this plant in an area where the temperature falls below or equals 55 degrees Fahrenheit.
 If you let your plant grow at temperatures below 55 °F, it may suffer serious harm or perhaps perish.

 In fact, during the winter, you should limit your Monstera’s exposure to too much cold air.
 But you might be capable of growing the plant elsewhere if you reside somewhere with milder winters.
 The Monstera plant may grow in zones 10 and 11 of the USDA Plant Hardiness Zones.
+It must be cultivated indoors if you reside outside these zones.
+However, this does not preclude you from bringing the plant outside.
+In fact, on bright spring and summer days, gardeners frequently bring it outside.

 How to fix climate-damaged Monstera?

-However, they still can survive and continue to develop in conditions with somewhat lower temperatures and humidity levels of 40 to 50 percent, but you must absolutely not leave this plant in a climate below 50°F because it will kill the plant.
+Monstera plants, which are native to tropical areas, require moderate temperatures and high humidity levels of between 60 and 80 percent.
+Indoors, 68 °F and 86 °F are the appropriate temperature ranges.
+However, they can still survive and continue to develop in conditions with somewhat lower temperatures and humidity levels of 40 to 50 percent, but you must absolutely not leave this plant in a climate below 50°F because it will kill the plant.

 Stay away from hash condition